 First things first:

-- Spatial can host up a maximum of 30 people in each room.
-This includes web app participants.
+- Spatial can host up a maximum of 30 people in each room on headset or the Mobile app, with an additional 20 web app participants.

 - You can have as many rooms as you would like operating simultaneously.

 - Make sure you share the Spatial link before the meeting only with the people you want to join.

 - Ensure participants have made their Spatial account and avatars beforehand.

 Happy Hour or Presentation

 - Pretty simple to execute if kept to 20-30 people max.